 Conclusion

 With great software architecture you can ensure that your software can evolve with changing business requirements.
-It simplifies onboarding for new developers and provides structure for code reviews.
-After all, software architecture is only a set of rules.
+It simplifies onboarding for new developers and gives structure code reviews.
+After all software architecture is only a set of rules.
 You are able to tell new developers what rules to follow and can exactly tell them when something is wrong.
 These things are not a matter of taste anymore.
+Following rules gives everything structure and creates valuable discussions.

-I hope this blog sparked some interesting thought and will benefit your daily work.
+I hope this blog sparked some interest and could benefit your daily work.